Troglodyne-Internet-Widgets/tPSGI/Readme.md

 );
 ```

-The Authentication handler must be lib/Auth/Handler.pm, and look like so:
+The (optional) Authentication handler can be passed, and look like so:

 ```
 package Auth::Handler;